Why sustainable wellness programs incorporate an employee’s whole life

 Company wellness programs have long been eyed with suspicion for about as long as firms have taken an interest in how employees live off the clock.
 Startup culture hasn’t exactly helped advance the concept of employee wellness and so-called “work-life balance.”
 Chef-prepared dinners, chair massages, and on-site yoga classes feel less like a helpful nudge to stay healthy and more like a shove to stay in the office.

 Of course, productivity is a major concern with an all-remote workforce.
-And due to the global pandemic, most of us, who are fortunate enough to, continue working are remote workers.
+And due to the global pandemic, most of us who are fortunate enough to continue working are remote workers.
 But this isn’t the time to cuff employees with Fitbits or finger-wag at unhealthy eating habits.
 Rethinking how to support workers beyond the office is key to surviving the pandemic (without costly turnovers).

 These days, half of U.S. companies now offer a wellness program, and research touts the benefits such health programs bring to the bottom line.
 But what really kills worker productivity?
-According to a 2015 study, on workplace health and well-being, “lack of sleep, financial concerns, and giving unpaid care to family members or relatives.”
+According to a 2015 study, on workplace health and well-being: “lack of sleep, financial concerns, and giving unpaid care to family members or relatives.”
 In other words, the culprit is not what we think of as an “unhealthy lifestyle”—it’s the all-too-familiar realities of life and family that often get in the way.

 This is how our company followed a path toward prioritizing well-being these past few months.